ltagliaferri/dh-rutgers-2022/src/blog/add-modify-icons-eleventy.md

 ---
-title: How to add and modify icons in Eleventy
+title: How to Add and Modify Icons in Eleventy
 description: Add and modify icons for links out in the footer of an Eleventy site
 ---